'Man shot dead in London stab frenzy was convicted Islamist terrorist with family links to Lanka'

 On Sunday, Amman was wearing a hoax bomb vest as he was pursued by armed officers as part of a proactive counter-terrorism surveillance operation before they shot him dead at the scene.
 A man in his 40s, who suffered life-threatening injuries in the stabbing, is said to be out of danger and one woman in her 50s, who had non-life-threatening injuries, has since been discharged from hospital.

-"Search warrants are being carried out at two residential addresses in south London and Bishop's Stortford (Hertfordshire) areas respectively.
-No arrests have been made and inquiries continue at pace," the statement said.
-In a statement from Downing Street after an emergency meeting with UK Home Secretary Priti Patel on Sunday night, British Prime Minister Boris Johnson once again pledged tougher sentencing measures for dangerous terrorists.
+"Search warrants are being carried out at two residential addresses in the south London and Bishop's Stortford (Hertfordshire) areas respectively.
+No arrests have been made and enquiries continue at pace," the statement said.
+In a statement from Downing Street after an emergency meeting with UK Home Secretary Priti Patel on Sunday night, Prime Minister Boris Johnson once again pledged tougher sentencing measures for dangerous terrorists.

+"We will announce further plans for fundamental changes to the system for dealing with those convicted of terrorism offences," he said.
+Patel said the government will be "announcing some fundamental changes, in addition to what we've already said, that we will do to deal with counter-terrorism and counter-terrorist offenders."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)